 Familial Hemiplegic Migraine.This is a very rare inherited genetic migraine disease.
 It can cause temporary paralysis on one side of the body, vision problems, and vertigo.
 These symptoms occur about 10 to 90 minutes before the headache.

 Status Migrainosus.This is a severe migraine that lasts for a very prolonged period of time.
 Migraines this severe often require hospitalization.

 The exact causes of migraine headaches are unknown.
 There is certainly a strong genetic component to migraines.
 Several different genes are probably involved, which predispose people to having migraines.

 Many brain chemicals (neurotransmitters) and nerve pathway disrupters appear to play a role in causing migraines.
 They include the neurotransmitter serotonin, the neuropeptide calcitonin gene-related peptide (CGRP), magnesium deficiencies, and abnormalities in the channels within cells that transport electrical ions such as calcium.

 Migraine may involve a hyper-reactive nervous system.
 When triggered by various stimuli, this disorder may set off a chain of neurologic and biochemical events, which subsequently affect the brain's blood vessel (vascular) system.

-Migraines are three times more common in adult women than adult men.
+Migraines are two or three times more common in adult women than adult men.
 During childhood, boys and girls are equally affected.
 After puberty, migraines occur more in girls.
 Migraines most often affect women ages 20 to 45.